clonedapple/2021Fall_finals/README.md

 <h1> Analyzing Explicit Content in Pop Culture Over Decades</h1>
 The project focuses on analyzing pop culture over decades and understanding if we have become more accepting of explicit content in the media we consume.
-We aim to analyze two main mediums: Music and Movies.
+We aim to analyze two main mediums: Music and Movies.<br  ><br  >

+***Important:*** If you are going to run the project, please avoid running the kim_scraper.py file again to avoid unnecessary web requests.
+We have included the scraped data in the data folder.

 <h3>Datasets</h3>